sepehrvahedi/automatic-paper-critique/results/3_interaction_logs.md

 - **Final Selection:** 3 items

 ### Top Selected Items:
+1. **Over-Reliance on “Builds Saved” as a Proxy Metric** The primary evaluation metric—“percentage of builds saved” compared to TestAll—omits critical real-w...

+2. **Narrow Dataset and Tooling Scope**
-1. **Narrow Dataset Scope Limiting Generalizability** The study focused exclusively on Java-based, large open-source projects (≥2,000 commits) using Travi...
+   By focusing exclusively on large, Java-based open-source projects using TravisCI (with ≥2,000 commit...

-2. **Narrow Performance Metric and Resource Considerations** The primary performance metric, "percentage of builds saved," while useful for quantifying the reduc...

-3. **Risk of Internal Bias from Single-Author Implementation** All simulation, data processing, and analysis were conducted by one author, introducing potential hu...
+3. **CI-Skip Integration Offers Marginal Gains**
+   The paper’s exploration of CI-Skip rules—a technique to skip builds for low-risk commits—reveals lim...

 ## Suggestions Analysis
 - **Total Extracted:** 12